Take a nice, deep breath...

 Four phones displaying the end sequence of the onboarding flow, each with a different stage of a box-breathing exercise.

-At the end of the onboarding flow, I prototyped up with a box breathing exercise to allow for the background processing time.
+At the end of the onboarding flow, I built a prototype of a box breathing exercise to allow for background processing time.

 Building onboarding came up fast.
-I found myself in in San Francisco for a conference but was able to help the lead programmer remotely build the mesh gradient system programmatically so we could reduce the app size (a stretch goal they wanted to explore).
-This created a experience that felt dynamic and encouraged moving to each next step.
+I found myself in in San Francisco for a conference but was able to deconstruct the mesh gradient system for the lead engineer so they could build it programmatically, reducing the app size.
+This created a experience that felt dynamic and encouraged moving to each next step with subtle motion as well.

 Three phones displaying unique attributes to onboarding including: referral capture, a subscription gate and a notificfation prompt screen.